rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 - Documenting them on GitHub.

 **Phase 3 - Advanced features and optimization (Week 17-18)**
-- a
-- a
+- Enhancing editing and deletion functionality for individual recipes.
+- Adding recipe detail view with full content display (ingredients and steps).
-- a
+- Implementing a search bar to filter recipes by title.
+- Enhancing user interface with form validation, basic error handling, and cleaner layout.
+- Documenting them on GitHub.

 **Phase 4 - Refinement & Presentation (Week 19-20)**
 - Debugging minor issues.
 - Checking and verifying the overall functions.
 - Improving UI if possible.
-- Preparing materials for the presentation (e.g., slides, demo, README).
+- Preparing materials for the presentation (e.g., demo, README).
+- Documenting them on GitHub.

 **Tasks**<br />
 Here, the tasks involved in this project are presented, categorized into different areas such as frontend, backend, planning, and documentation.
 These tasks reflect the full-stack development process, from early design to final presentation.